 And we set her up for this.
 We not only allowed it to happen, we advocated it.
 We provided the counsel, roadmap, and tools she would need to dig the pit she now finds herself in.

 Somehow, we were so focused on her career life that we forgot to tell her what she would need to know about her family life—the life of a working mother.
 So we never prepared her for the heartache she’d feel while gazing at the newborn picture hanging on her cubicle wall.
 We didn’t warn her about all those mornings of forcefully peeling a shrieking toddler off of her body, and handing it over to a daycare worker.
 We didn’t tell her she’d be leaving her heart behind in those tiny outstretched arms, or that those screams of “Moooommmmy!” reverberating off the concrete walls behind her would send her to her car in tears.

 We never told her how exhausting it would be to try to balance a career and a family.
 We didn’t warn her about the effect that the stress and fatigue would have on her marriage, or of the statistical likelihood of its failure, which would leave her with the impossible task of raising these children alone.
 We never described the hopeless futility of trying to keep up with housework and the errands.
-We didn’t tell her to forget about ever getting enough rest or exercise, or what a complete joke it will be to think she’ll be able to come home and prepare wholesome dinners for her family after work.
-We didn’t tell her that she would never have the time or energy to pursue extracurricular hobbies or interests of her own, nor would she be able to give adequate attention to her spiritual life, which sadly, she would need to depend on now more than ever.
+We didn’t tell her to forget about ever getting enough rest or exercise, or what a complete joke it would be to try to put wholesome dinners on the table every night after work.
+We didn’t tell her that she would never have the time or energy to pursue extracurricular hobbies or interests of her own, nor would she be able to give adequate attention to her spiritual life, which sadly, she would she would desperately need to lean on now more than ever.

 Most importantly, we never told her she had a choice.